Cozy Corner Charm

 It ends up tasting closer to actual banana bread fresh from the oven.

-For the hot version, make sure the milk is gently heated and fully combined with the banana.
-Whisking or blending while the milk is warm helps the banana dissolve better and keeps the texture smooth.
+For the hot version, make sure the milk is gently heated and fully combined with the banana bread syrup.

-Once the banana milk is ready, pour your hot espresso or strong coffee into the mug first, then add the milk mixture slowly.
+Once the milk mixture is ready, pour your hot espresso or strong coffee into the mug first, then add the milk mixture slowly.

 Give it a gentle stir and finish with a light sprinkle of cinnamon on top if you want.

-This version feels cozy, filling, and perfect when you want a comforting coffee that still tastes like a proper latte.
+This version feels cozy and comforting, and it works so well when you want a comforting coffee that still tastes like a proper latte.

 pin for later